Letters from Lodi

 ZAP's California Zinfandel Trail maps out the unique, terroir-driven distinctions of the state's finest vineyards

-ZAP — a.k.a., Zinfandel Advocates & Producers — has recently launched its The California Zinfandel Trail promotion, and we strongly urge you to embark on this fascinating excursion through what amounts to pieces of California history, entailing the highways and byways leading to the most delicious, and thought provoking, Zinfandel treasures.
+ZAP — a.k.a., Zinfandel Advocates & Producers — has recently launched it's The California Zinfandel Trail promotion, and we strongly urge you to embark on this fascinating excursion through what amounts to pieces of California history, entailing the highways and byways leading to the most delicious, and thought-provoking, Zinfandel treasures.
 Go to The California Zinfandel Trail website to read all about this.

 Zinfandel, among all other varietal categories of wine, is that special.
 At least in the state of California, where the grape, which originated in the Mediterranean Basin, has found its most natural home, proliferating in a far wider range of vineyards and styles than anywhere in the Old World.
 For all intents and purposes, Zinfandel is a "California grape."

 Having said that, we cannot overemphasize the fact that California Zinfandel, at its finest, is far more than a "varietal category."
 It is an agricultural product, in the best sense of the word.
-Something that comes out of the hardscrabble labor of growers, many of them taking on roles as custodians as much as farmers, presiding over vineyards originally planted as far back to the turn of the last century, or earlier.
+Something that comes out of the hardscrabble labor of growers, many of them taking on roles as custodians as much as farmers, presiding over vineyards originally planted as far back as the turn of the last century, or earlier.

 Zinfandel among all other Golden State grapes is almost alone in that respect, with a few odd exceptions such as the 25-acre Bechthold Vineyard Cinsaut in Lodi's Mokelumne River AVA (planted in 1886) or the smatterings of the La Questa Vineyard Cabernet Sauvignon in Santa Cruz Mountains (dating back to 1884 and barely clinging to life in a couple of backyards of Woodside luxury homes).
-Unlike Zinfandel, for the most part other grapes simply do not remain productive enough to be worth keeping in the ground once vines are over 40 or 50 years old.
+Unlike Zinfandel, for the most part, other grapes simply do not remain productive enough to be worth keeping in the ground once vines are over 40 or 50 years old.

 Yet California Zinfandel is more than about vine age and historicity.
 The more anyone dives into the finest wines of the world, the more they discover that wines are not just expressions of grape varieties.
 They also taste like where they come from.
 And thank goodness.
 You want, for instance, a Cabernet Sauvignon-based wine grown in Napa Valley to taste differently from one grown in Paso Robles, or in the different communes of France's Bordeaux region, or Chile's Maipo Valley as opposed to Australia's Barossa Valley.
 Wine would be awfully boring if you couldn't count on sensory delineations based directly upon geographical distinctions.
-If they all tasted the same, there'd be no reason explore different wine regions.
+If they all tasted the same, there'd be no reason to explore different wine regions.

 There are, of course, lots of commercial bottlings of Zinfandel that are made to taste more like someone's conception of "Zinfandel."
 Many of them are blended with grapes like Petite Sirah to add an expected amount of additional color, chunkier tannin for structure or body, and a little of the spice and blueberry quality typical of Petite Sirah.
 Plus, the typical commercial Zinfandel is aged in oak barrels, or "adjusted" with oak adjuncts (i.e., use of staves or oak particles) to add the flavors long associated with barrel-aged wines, fulfilling most people's romantic vision of "wine."

-But California's absolute finest Zinfandels — the handcrafted ones ZAP is urging you to discover on their "Zinfandel Trail" — are differentiated in the exact same way as all the greatest wines in the world: Each are reflections of where they're grown.
+But California's absolute finest Zinfandels — the handcrafted ones ZAP is urging you to discover on their "Zinfandel Trail" — are differentiated in the exact same way as all the greatest wines in the world: Each is reflections of where they're grown.
 Or as wine geeks put it, their terroir, or "sense of place," down to specific vineyards and even individual blocks and vines within vineyards.
 Meaning, wines take on sensory qualities, both aromatic and structural, going beyond their varietal identification — qualities unique to their geographical origin.

 Take, for instance, the sold-out (sorry!)
 Virtual Zinfandel Trail tasting ZAP is hosting on April 29, 2021, called the "Sonoma Valley Zinfandel Tour."
 In this "Zin-streaming" (as ZAP puts it) event, participants will be able to taste and compare three different Zinfandels: the 2015 St. Francis Monticello Vineyard from Sonoma Valley, the 2018 Kunde Family Century Vines Reserve from Sonoma Valley, and the 2018 Jeff Cohn Isabel Sweetwater Springs Vineyard from Russian River Valley.
 None of these Zinfandels, it is worth remarking, have any resemblance to Zinfandels grown in Lodi, the self-proclaimed "Zinfandel Capitol of the World" (called that because of the simple fact that there is far more Zinfandel grown in Lodi than anywhere else in California).